Visual Search | Wizard | Browse

 Similar Species

-American Avocet: Black-necked Stilt is smaller and has pink legs and all-black wings and back.
+American Avocet: Black-necked Stilt is smaller with pink legs and black back, wings, and back of neck.